 - With 15 minutes left, add lime juice and corn to slow cooker stirring.

-- Serve warm in bowls, with shredded cheese, sour cream and cilantro on top.
-Serve warm cornbread or rolls on the side.
+Serve warm in bowls, with shredded cheese, sour cream, avocado and cilantro on top.
+We love adding crushed up tortilla chips too!

 You can also cook on low for 7 hours.